-Last night I really didn’t like Isabelle.
+Last night I really didn’t like my daughter.
 She was a teething, screaming mess and instead of looking at her with concern and sympathy, I just thought she was a dick.
 Basically, I wasn’t the best dad I could’ve been.
 In all honesty, I was a pretty bad dad.
 And unfortunately I sometimes get like that when teething seemingly takes over.

 Don’t get me wrong, I know I’m not that much of a bad dad.
 The vast majority of the time I’m really good with Isabelle.
 But like most people, I do have my weaknesses.
 Right now, that’s when she’s crying excessively.
 And excessive crying comes hand in hand with teething.

 I’ve talked about teething on this blog before.
 Back then I didn’t have much of a clue about it.
 I remember saying “the real pain comes when they start having the rest of their teeth coming through.”
 To that, I can say that I was 100% correct.

 Whilst I really don’t like teething, I dare say Isabelle likes it less than me.
 But I still hate it.
 Is it because I hate seeing Isabelle in pain?
 Sometimes.
 But if I’m honest, I’m occasionally more selfish than that.
 It’s because I really don’t like her excessively crying and screaming.
 Especially not in my face.
 I still do all that I can.
 I give her the teething gel, the powder, the calpol, and I cuddle her when she wants.
 Maybe I don’t do it with a smile or with a loving voice.
 But I’m still there.
 Just like always.

 In those moments I genuinely think she’s just a dick.
 I know you’re not supposed to call your baby a dick, but sometimes they just are.
 Maybe there’s nothing wrong with thinking this way.
 I’m not sure.
 But it does kinda make me ‘not the best dad.’